 Communication media that are less rich in fact can also stretch the relationship between communicating parties because CMC communication reduces hesistate and politeness and empathy for other parties when communicating.
-In this study, a unique finding was found that the decrease in empathy and hesistate in technology-mediated communication or CMC previously described only applies to individuals who communicate with the same sex, but does not apply if communication is carried out with the opposite sex, means that the CMC communication pattern that makes a person feel free to communicate with the opposite sex.
+In this study, a unique finding was found that the decrease in empathy and hesistate in technology-mediated communication or CMC previously described only applies to individuals who communicate with the same sex, but does not apply if communication is carried out with the opposite sex, means that the CMC communication pattern that makes a person feel free to communicate about anything and at any time does not apply to informants who communicate with the opposite sex.